Chronic Disease Self-Management

 Author(s): Craw, J.A., Gardner, L.I., Marks, G., et al.

 Citation: Journal of Acquired Immune Deficiency Syndromes (JAIDS), 47(5), 597-606

 A list of resources related to case management, including: guidelines, webinars, and reports outlining strategies for delivering case management services.

-Organization(s): TARGET Center: Tools for the Ryan White Community
+Organization(s): TARGETHIV: Tools for HRSA's Ryan White HIV/AIDS Program

 in Care Toolkit: Which Engagement in Care Interventions Might Work for your Clinic?

 Includes a chart and toolkit outlining several different types of evidence-based case management interventions, and several strengths and challenges of implementing each.
 Additional detailed information is presented for each intervention, such as contact information for a model program and listings of necessary resources.